Menu Close

 Online group assignment: review as a group texts and videos related to heritage planning in relation to one of the societal challenges central to the module (18 hours)

-Hands-on training sessions: two half days, dedicated to Historic Landscape Characterisation (HLC) and Historic Urban Landscape (HUL)
+Hands-on training sessions: two half days, dedicated to Historic Urban Landscape (HUL) and Participatory Heritage Practices.

-Interactive workshops: one half day, exploring the societal relevance of heritage planning research.
+Interactive workshops: one half day, exploring Heritage Impact Assessments (HIA) relevance of heritage planning research.

-Excursions: self-directed and guided excursions in and around Gothenburg
+Excursions: self-directed and guided excursions in and around Antwerp

 Key note lectures: prominent international experts lecturing on the interplay between heritage planning and major societal challenges